pkmn/engine/docs/TESTING.md

 ## Unit

-Due to the `-Dshowdown` and `-Dtrace` build options and the stochastic nature of Pokémon as a game, testing the pkmn engine requires a little extra work.
+Due to the `-Dshowdown` and `-Dlog` build options and the stochastic nature of Pokémon as a game, testing the pkmn engine requires a little extra work.
 Helper functions exist to remove the majority of the boilerplate from the library's unit tests: